Borgo Parrini: the Sicilian village inspired by Gaudí’s art and Catalan modernism

 1. Where is Borgo Parrini located?

 Borgo Parrini is located in Sicily, in the municipality of Partinico (province of Palermo).
-It is about 20 minutes from Palermo Airport, 15 minutes from Terrasini, and 30 minutes from the center of Palermo.
+It is about 20 minutes from Palermo Airport, 15 minutes from Terrasini and 30 minutes from Palermo city centre.

 2. How long does it take to visit Borgo Parrini?

-The visit takes about 45 minutes – 1 hour.
-It is a small village, perfect for a relaxing walk and for taking photos among the colorful houses and artistic murals.
+The visit takes around 45 minutes – 1 hour.
+It is a small village, perfect for a relaxing walk and for taking photos among colourful houses and artistic murals.

-3. Is a car necessary to visit Borgo Parrini?
+3. Do you need a car to visit Borgo Parrini?

 Yes, a car is strongly recommended.
-Public transport is limited and does not allow easy access to nearby areas (beaches, villages, and restaurants).
-With a car or an NCC transfer, such as those offered by TDS Rent, the experience is much more comfortable.
+Public transport is limited and does not allow you to easily visit the surrounding area, including beaches, villages and restaurants.
+With a car or an NCC private transfer, such as those offered by TDS Rent, the experience is much more comfortable.

 4. Is Borgo Parrini suitable for families and children?

 Yes.
-Borgo Parrini is quiet, colorful, and flat, making it suitable for families with children as well.
+Borgo Parrini is quiet, colourful and mostly flat, so it is also suitable for families with children.
 There are no difficult routes or heavy traffic.

 5. What is the best time to visit Borgo Parrini?

-The best periods are spring and autumn, when the climate is mild and the village is less crowded.
-In summer, it is recommended to visit in the morning or late afternoon, possibly combining it with a day at the nearby beaches.
+The best periods are spring and autumn, when the weather is mild and the village is less crowded.
+In summer, visiting in the morning or late afternoon is recommended, perhaps combined with a day at the nearby seaside.

 Official information